C2SP/C2SP/tlog-cosignature.md

     — <key name> base64(32-bit key ID || signature)

 The key name SHOULD be a schema-less URL that identifies the witness.
-Like the checkpoint origin line, this is for disambiguation, and MAY NOT match a publicly reachable endpoint (if any).
+Like the checkpoint origin line, this is for disambiguation, and MAY match a publicly reachable endpoint or not.

 The key ID MUST be